org-formation/org-formation-cli/docs/articles/aws-organizations.md

 Using multiple accounts has a number of benefits:

 -	**Data governance**: Storing data in different accounts makes it easy to control who has access to what data.
-Think of, for example, GDPR governed data: By only providing access to only those people that need access it easy to stay *- and demonstrate you are -* in control.
+Think of, for example, GDPR governed data: By only providing access to only those people that need access it is easy to stay *- and demonstrate you are -* in control.

 -	**Security boundaries**: Security controls (e.g. IAM permissions) typically only apply to specific types of resources.
 Creating and maintaining specific permissions for those resources can be a difficult task.
 By moving more critical resources to different accounts you can apply these controls to an entire account (or group of accounts).
 For more information read about: Service Control Policies

 -	**Scalability**: If you have a number of development teams working on the same AWS Account, you might run into AWS Service limits faster.
 Example: the maximum number of buckets that can be contained within an account is 100.
-If every team has their own AWS account you have a 100 buckets per team.
+If every team has their own AWS account you have 100 buckets per team.
 Also, the team will be able to make good decisions on which buckets can be removed if needed.

 -	**Limited blast radius**: Every once in a while, change might come with unwanted side-effects.
 Limiting these side effects is what we call limiting your blast radius.
 Resources that reside inside the same account are a lot more likely to get confused for one another or otherwise technically impact each other.
 Dividing your system over several accounts greatly reduces your blast radius.